 - Don’t forget what’s on the stove!
 With company coming there may be a million things to which to attend in other areas of the house, it’s best to structure your time so you remain in the kitchen when something is on the stovetop.
 If you must walk away, bring something with you (a string, twist tie or rubber band around your finger, for example) to remind you to check back frequently.
 Also, with hot stoves, make sure children stay at least three feet away.

 - Try to stay put.
 Turkeys take hours to cook and certainly, no one wants to sit in the kitchen the whole time.
-The NFPA recommends you do not leave the house when something is in an oven.
-(Note: If you must leave, be sure not to leave pets alone when an oven or clothes dryer is on.)
+The NFPA recommends you do not leave the house when something is in the oven.
+(Note: If you must leave, be sure not to leave pets alone when an oven is on.)